 We focused on parameters that control parallelism and memory per task.
 These classes of parameters have the biggest impact on SQL workloads.
 The specific parameters for M/R and Spark engines is given in the table below:

 In this method, we ran Hive queries with various configuration parameters and chose the best among them.
 We employed the following strategies to reduce the parameter space:

-- Parameter reduction: As described above, we focussed on a small set of configuration parameters.
+- Parameter reduction: As described above, we focused on a small set of configuration parameters.

 - Discretization: We further discretized each parameter so that we try few values rather than all possible values for each parameter.

-- Reduce search range: For each parameter, there could be a large range of values which are significantly bad.
+- Reduce search range: For each parameter, there could be a large range of values that are significantly worse.
 We limited the search to within a good range for each dimension using heuristics.
 We identified a range by talking to experts.